Ionaru/easy-markdown-editor/README.md

 - **autosave**: *Saves the text that's being written and will load it back in the future.
 It will forget the text when the form it's contained in is submitted.*
   - **enabled**: If set to `true`, autosave the text.
 Defaults to `false`.
   - **delay**: Delay between saves, in milliseconds.
 Defaults to `10000` (10s).
-  - **uniqueId**: You must set a unique string identifier so that SimpleMDE can autosave.
-Something that separates this from other instances of SimpleMDE elsewhere on your website.
+  - **uniqueId**: You must set a unique string identifier so that EasyMDE can autosave.
+Something that separates this from other instances of EasyMDE elsewhere on your website.
 - **blockStyles**: Customize how certain buttons that style blocks of text behave.
   - **bold**: Can be set to `**` or `__`.
 Defaults to `**`.
   - **code**: Can be set to  ```` ``` ```` or `~~~`.
 Defaults to ```` ``` ````.
   - **italic**: Can be set to `*` or `_`.
 Defaults to `*`.
 - **element**: The DOM element for the textarea to use.
 Defaults to the first textarea on the page.
-- **forceSync**: If set to `true`, force text changes made in SimpleMDE to be immediately stored in original textarea.
+- **forceSync**: If set to `true`, force text changes made in EasyMDE to be immediately stored in original textarea.
 Defaults to `false`.
 - **hideIcons**: An array of icon names to hide.
 Can be used to hide specific icons shown by default without completely customizing the toolbar.
 - **indentWithTabs**: If set to `false`, indent using spaces instead of tabs.
 Defaults to `true`.
 - **initialValue**: If set, will customize the initial value of the editor.